Dian Farmer Learning To Grow Our Own Food

 What You Need To Do:

-Neem Oil
+2. Neem Oil Spray

-Neem oil also has a residual effect so you don’t need to treat the plant every day.
+Neem oil also has a residual effect so you don’t need to treat the new plant every day.
 You also don’t see them die right before your eyes, it takes some time.
 Always try a spot test to see how your plant responds.

 What You Need: